CarluPtr/ProjetMVC-PHP/README.md

 # PHP MVC BLOG (no framework)

-## The project works on PHP 7.4 and needs apache for the .htaccess
+## The project works on PHP 7.4 with composer & needs apache for the .htaccess

 Import the blogp5 database inside your phpMyAdmin